 Is there pain and discomfort involved with the Holy Spirit’s conviction?
 Often there is.
 But this pain is not inflicted by the Holy Spirit.
 It is the regret of realizing we have missed the mark.

-No doubt Paul had some experience of this when he learned that he had been persecuting the Lord (see Acts 9:5).
+No doubt Paul experienced some of this when he learned that he had been persecuting the Lord (see Acts 9:5).
 With that revelation – that he, a man of God, had actually been opposed to the things of God – came the realization that everything he had done up to then was but dung (Php 3:8).
 His years of study and religious activity were nothing but wood for the fire.
-What a waste!

 Don’t ever fall for the lie that says repentance without tears is worthless.
 When you encounter the goodness of God in an unexpected way, the important thing is not whether you laugh or cry but that you repent – that you embrace what God is showing you and allow his grace to change you.